Fer-Ramirez/fer-ramirez.github.io/index.md

 title: María Fernanda Ramírez, PhD | BI Portfolio
 ---

-## BI & Operations Analytics | Revenue-Focused Decision Making
+# BI & Operations Analytics | Revenue-Focused Decision Making

-> **"Driving revenue-focused decisions through customer analytics, operational insights, and predictive modeling."**
+Analytical leader with a PhD in Biomedical Sciences and experience as an Account Director in the Pharma sector.
+I specialize in transforming operational data into revenue-driving strategies.

 ---

+## Driving Revenue & Retention Through Data

+**Identified $162M in revenue risk and uncovered operational drivers of customer churn using predictive analytics.**

+Translating complex data into actionable insights across customer behavior, operations, and revenue performance.

+---

 ## Featured Case Studies

+**Flagship Project**
 ### 📊 Strategic Retention Audit: Revenue Risk & Operational Levers

 **Identified $162M in revenue exposure and uncovered operational friction as the primary churn driver.**